Adwai-T/Notes/Java/Spring.md

 > Serialization : Convert a object to JSON String
 > Desrialization : Convert a json string into CustomObject

+* The `@JsonCreator` annotation can be used on constructors or factory methods for mapping incoming JSON properties to the constructor/factory method arguments.
+This annotation is used only during *deserialization* and can be particularly useful for immutable objects.

+* `@JsonIgnoreProperties(ignoreUnknown= true)`

-1. `@JsonAnyGetter` : The @JsonAnyGetter annotation allows the flexibility of using a Map field as standard properties.
+* `@JsonAnyGetter` : The @JsonAnyGetter annotation allows the flexibility of using a Map field as standard properties.

 ```java
 //The Object definition :